Regularity conditions in the realisability problem with applications to point processes and random closed sets: Introduction

 It is considerably more complicated to characterise \emph{two-point covering functions}

-In view of applications to modelling of random media it is often assumed that $\rset$ is a stationary set in $\R^d$, so that the one-point covering function is constant and the two-point covering function $p_{x,y}$ depends only on $x-y$.
-Since a random closed set can be considered as an upper semicontinuous indicator function, the realisability problem for the two-point covering function can be rephrased as follows.
+In view of applications to modelling of random media, it is often assumed that $\xi$ is a stationary set in $\mathbb{R}^d$, so that the one-point covering function is constant and the two-point covering function $p_{x,y}$ depends only on $x-y$.
+Since a random closed set can be considered as an upper semi-continuous indicator function, the realisability problem for the two-point covering function can be rephrased as follows:

-\begin{quote} Characterise covariance functions of (stationary) upper semicontinuous random functions with values in $\{0,1\}$. \end{quote} These covariances are obviously a subfamily of positive semi-definite functions.
-Without the upper semicontinuity requirement, this problem, of combinatorial nature, was solved by B.~McMillan \cite{mcm55} and L.~Shepp \cite{shep63,shep67} using the extension argument from \cite{kel64}.
-More exactly, they normalised indicators by letting them take values $+1$ or $-1$ and assumed that the mean is zero.
-Their result does not rely on the topological structure of the underlying space and so does not necessarily lead to an upper semicontinuous indicator function.
+\begin{quote} Characterise covariance functions of (stationary) upper semi-continuous random functions with values in $\{0,1\}$. \end{quote} These covariances are obviously a sub-family of positive semi-definite functions.
+Without the upper semi-continuity requirement, this problem, of combinatorial nature, was solved by McMillan \cite{mcm55} and Shepp \cite{shep63,shep67} using the extension \mbox{argument} from \cite{kel64}.
+More exactly, they normalised indicators by letting them take values $+$1 or $-$1 and assumed that the mean is zero.
+Their result does not rely on the topological structure of the underlying space and so does not necessarily lead to an upper semi-continuous indicator function.

-\begin{example} Let $p_{x,y}=\frac{1}{4}$ and let $p_{x}=\frac{1}{2}$ for all $x,y\in\R$.
-While this two-point covering function corresponds, e.g., to the indicator field with independent values, it cannot be obtained as the two-point covering function of a random closed set, see Proposition~\ref{prop:product-form}. \end{example}
+\begin{example} Let $p_{x,y}=\frac{1}{4}$ and let $p_{x}=\frac{1}{2}$ for all $x,y\in\mathbb{R}$.
+While this two-point covering function corresponds, for example, to the indicator field with independent values, it cannot be obtained as the two-point covering function of a random closed set; see Proposition~\ref{propproduct-form}. \end{example}

-Even leaving aside the upper semicontinuity property, the McMillan--Shepp condition involves a family of corner-positive matrices, which is poorly understood.
+Even leaving aside the upper semi-continuity property, the McMillan--Shepp condition involves a family of corner-positive matrices, which is poorly understood.
 As a result, its practical use to check the realisability for random media is rather limited.
-A number of authors have attempted to come up with simpler (but only necessary) conditions, see, e.g., \cite{jiao:stil:tor07,mater93,quin08,tor06}.
-Another set of conditions for joint distributions of binary random variables is formulated in \cite{shar:ibr02} in terms of the corresponding copulas.
+A number of authors have attempted to come up with simpler (but only necessary) conditions; see, for example, \cite{jiaostiltor07,mater93,quin08,tor06}.
+Another set of conditions for joint distributions of binary random variables is formulated in \cite{sharibr02} in terms of the corresponding copulas.